 -- Roger Lee Hall

-The book (PDF) includes a history of their music written by a Shaker sister, an interview with two Canterbury Shakers, and the lyrics to 25 Shaker spirituals (including "A Prayer for the Captive").
-Read more at --
+The book (PDF) includes a history of their music written by a Shaker sister, interviews with Shakers from Canterbury, New Hampshire and Sabbathday Lake, Maine, and the lyrics to 25 Shaker spirituals (including "A Prayer for the Captive").

 Edited in 1976 by Roger Hall, the first recording of Sister Cecilia DeVere's hymn, "A Prayer for the Captive," was sung by bass soloist, Leonard Hart, with the Plymouth Church Choir of Shaker Heights, Ohio, John D. Herr, Director.